-The first part of the question is directly answered by the Democratic platform which advocates unemployment insurance under state laws.
-This is

-The first part of the question is directly answered by the Democratic platform which advocates unemployment insurance under state laws.
+The first part of the question is directly answered by the Democratic platform, which advocates unemployment insurance under State laws.

 This is no new policy for me.
-I have advocated unemployment insurance in my own state for some time, and indeed last year six eastern Governors were my guests at a conference which resulted in the drawing up of what might be called an ideal plan of unemployment insurance.
+I have advocated unemployment insurance in my own State for some time, and indeed last year six Eastern Governors were my guests at a conference which resulted in the drawing up of what might be called an ideal plan of unemployment insurance.

-This type of insurance is not a cure-all but it provides at least a cushion to mitigate unemployment in times of depression.
-It is sound if after starting it we stick to the principle of sound insurance financing.
-It is only where governments as in some European countries have failed to live up to these sound principles that unemployment insurance has been an economic
+This type of insurance is not a cure-all, but it

+provides at least a cushion to mitigate unemployment in times of depression.
+It is sound if, after starting it, we stick to the principle of sound insurance financing.
+It is only where governments, as in some European countries, have failed to live up to these sound principles that unemployment insurance has been an economic failure.

-As to the co-ordinated employment offices, I can only tell you that I was for the bills sponsored by Senator Wagner of my own State and passed by the Congress.
-They created a nationally co-ordinated system of employment offices operated by the individual states with the advisory co-operation of joint boards of employers and employees.
-To my very great regret this measure was veteed by the President of the United States.
-I am certain that the Federal government can, by furnishing leadership, stimulate the various states to set up and co-ordinate practical useful systems.
+As to the coordinated employment offices, I can only tell you that I was for the bills sponsored by Senator Wagner of my own State and passed by the Congress.
+They created a nationally coordinated system of employment offices operated by the individual States with the advisory cooperation of joint boards of employers and employees.

-These first three questions which I have discussed relate to the relied of
+To my very great regret this measure was vetoed by the President of the United States.
+I am certain that the Federal Government can, by furnishing leadership, stimulate the various States to set up and coordinate practical useful systems.

-These first three questions which I have discussed relate to the relief of those who are unemployed, and it is perhaps logical that the next two questions should relate to children, because we know that unemployment works a great hardship on the young people of the coming generation.
-I certainly favor the continuance of the fine work which has been done by the Children's Bureau in Washington, but at the same time we must not forget that the Federal government through several other agencies is constantly working for the welfare of children.
+These first three questions which I have discussed related to the relief of those who are unemployed, and it is perhaps logical that the next two questions should relate to children, because we know that unemployment works a great hardship on the young people of the coming generation.

+I certainly favor the continuance of the fine work

+which has been done by the Children's Bureau in Washington, but at the same time we must not forget that the Federal Government through several other agencies is constantly working for the welfare of children.

 Attempts have been made to cut the appropriations for child welfare work.
 It seems to me that this is the last place in which we should seek to economize.
-I cannot agree with the not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children.
-You said I kink depression is not altogether a bad thing for our children when the properties of the pr the rest or tear lives.
+I cannot agree with the member of President Hoover's Cabinet who suggests that this depression is not altogether a bad thing for our children.

+You and I know the appalling fact that malnutrition is one of the saddest by-products of unemployment.
+The health of these children is being affected not only now but for all the rest of their lives.

 Furthermore, a depression takes thousands of children away from schools and puts them to work to help the family income.
-They are underpaid and only too often work under conditions which physically and morally are often dangerous.
-It is well to remember too that the use of these untrained children in industry keeps many adults out of employment and has the effect of cutting down wages below a decent living standard.
+They are underpaid and only too often work under conditions which, physically and morally, are often dangerous.
+It is well to remember, too, that the use of these untrained children in industry keeps many adults out of employment and has the effect of cutting down wages below a decent living standard.

-These are only a few of the many reasons why the Federal government must continue to act as an agency to disseminate information about child welfare and to encourage states and local governments to raise their standards to the highest possible level.
+These are only a few of the many reasons why the

+Federal Government must continue to act as an agency to disseminate information about child welfare and to encourage State and local governments to raise their standards to the highest possible levels.
-The last question relates to keeping children in school to the age of 16.

-In in favor of that.
+The last question relates to keeping children in school to the age of sixteen.
+I am in favor of that.
 Furthermore, I go along with the thought that we must increase vocational education for those children who otherwise would not receive adequate training.
-That kind of vocational training will raise the standards of worthwhile employment not only now but also in normal
+That kind of vocational training will raise the standards of worthwhile employment, not only now but also in normal times.